mkreman/Forensic-Detection-of-Median-Filtering-in-Digital-Images-Cao_2010/README.md

 # Limitations and Future Work
 The model works well for uncompressed images but does not work well for other filtered images like (Gaussian, average, and JPEG compressed images).

 Since computing a feature to determine median filtering is a very difficult task and is affected by various manipulations.
-And affected by the post processing of positive images.
-Therefore there is a need for a technique that automatically computes the feature and classifies the median filtering.
+And affected by the post-processing of positive images.
+Therefore, there is a need for a technique that automatically computes the feature and classifies the median filtering.
 ML algorithm is the way to go.
 I explored a such technique in [this GitHub repository](https://github.com/mkreman/Median-Filtering-Forensics-Based-on-Convlutional-Neural-Network.git).